MystenLabs/walrus-docs/docs/sui-struct.md

 }
 ```

-The `InvalidBlobID` event is emitted when storage nodes detect and incorrectly encoded blob.
+The `InvalidBlobID` event is emitted when storage nodes detect an incorrectly encoded blob.
 Such a blob is guaranteed to be also detected as invalid when a read is attempted.

 ```move